 Hello!
 I’m Jeff 4 Justice.
-I’m an online talk show personality and award winning social justice activist.
+I’m a video creator and award winning social justice activist.

 I have vigorously championed underdog causes since 2000 when I began advocating for the inclusion of alternative party candidates in the American electoral process.